Certified Nursing Assistant 1 (CNA 1)

 - Use effective time management to maintain a work-life balance.

 - Exercise professionalism, appropriate conduct, and other soft-skills that will help in finding, securing and maintaining long-term employment.

-Who is the Certified Nursing Assistant course for?
+Who is the CNA 1 program for?

 The CNA 1 course is ideal for those who are compassionate, understanding and interested in caring for others.